holdensmagicalunicorn/node-rocket/README.md

 ## Controllers

-By using a modified version of the powerfull [express-resource](https://github.com/visionmedia/express-resource "Express Resource - GitHub") plugin, **Rocket** provides you with a robust way of automatically mapping your _controllers_ to your _routes_.
+By using a modified version of the powerful  [express-resource](https://github.com/visionmedia/express-resource "Express Resource - GitHub") plugin, **Rocket** provides you with a robust way of automatically mapping your _controllers_ to your _routes_.

 Each time you launch your application, **Rocket** takes all the `./controllers/[controller_name]_controller.js`